 - West Woodland Park Playground is conveniently right by the zoo.

-25. Splash around in the International Fountain
+25. See a light show at the International Fountain

 26. Go for a bike ride

 If your kid is older, they might enjoy seeing the city via the Burke-Gilman trail.
 Younger kids can bike at their own pace along the Green Lake loop.
+True Seattleites bike in all kinds of weather, rain or shine—just be sure to wear the appropriate waterproof and reflective gear!

 27. Look for salmon at the Hiram M. Chittenden Locks